is a Puzzle Platformer

-in which you must collect every bag of gold before escaping a stage.
-Each level has a handful of enemy Mooks
+created by American Douglas E. Smith in his dorm room.
+In it, the titular Lode Runner must collect every piece of gold before escaping a stage.
+Each level has a handful of enemy mooks

-trying to protect the gold by picking it up themselves, but they can be trapped (and forced to drop what they're carrying) by pits you dig into the platforms.
+trying to protect the gold by picking it up themselves and catching the Runner, but they can be trapped (and forced to drop what they're carrying) by pits instantly dug into the platforms using a special gun.
+These holes regenerate over time, which can defeat enemies (or the player character) if they don't manage to climb out.

-The original game, released for the Apple II
+The original game, released in 1983 for the Apple ][

 , consisted of 150 levels and was one of the first games to include a Level Editor

 .
-Various sequels have been released ever since by such diverse companies as Sierra
+A myriad of ports and remakes have been released ever since by companies such as Sierra

 , and Hudson Soft